amirsojoodi/Manuals-and-Tutorials/Programming/HPC/HPC-Benchmarks.md

 Simulating the system of DAEs generates a nonsymmetric linear problem, which is solved using un-preconditioned GMRES.
 The time integration method used in miniXyce is backward Euler with a constant time-step.
-The simulator outputs all the solution variables at each time step in a ’prn’ file.
+The simulator outputs all the solution variables at each time step in a 'prn' file.

 References:

 1. Broadcom presentation in MUG'22
 2. https://hpc.dmi.unibas.ch/wp-content/uploads/sites/87/2022/08/msc_project_nderim_shatri.pdf